hcmus-project-collection/buddhism-chatbot/evaluation/README.md

 # Evaluation

-This directory contains scripts and tools for evaluating the performance of the Buddhism Chatbot backend using the test dataset from HuggingFace.
+This directory contains scripts and tools for evaluating the performance of the SanghaGPT backend using the test dataset from HuggingFace.

 ## Overview